 “This is a really unique cohort of patients.
 We have followed these children and mothers for 17 years, which has allowed us to capture additional data and insight into not only the world of a child born with spina bifida but whether fetal intervention has improved their quality of life,” Brock said.
 “That’s the uniqueness of this study — the mere fact that we’ve been able to do it for so long.”

 MOMS researchers plan to continue to follow the group of children, though specific plans have not been announced.
-Other Vanderbilt investigators contributing are Timothy Cooper, M.D., and Sumit Pruthi, M.D., associate professor of radiology and radiological sciences.
+Other Vanderbilt investigators contributing are Timothy Cooper, M.D., an assistant professor of psychology, and Sumit Pruthi, M.D., an associate professor of radiology and radiological sciences.